KamiCreed/starlink-measure/README.md

 The `-n` flag specifies not to create terraform instances just in case the instances have already been created, for example, due to the ping measurements.

+`-d` and `-u` are directly passed to `iperf3`, so values such as 10K is allowed denoting 10 Kbits/sec as described in the `iperf3` documentation for the `--bitrate` flag.

 Ping is used to measure the per second latency in a continuous fashion.
 Ping is sent to all the region instances simultaneously as they should not necessarily interfere with each other much due to sending small packets.
 ```